Skip to main content

 If you're comfortable with code, you can manually create review cards using WordPress's Custom HTML blocks and style them with CSS in your theme's Customizer.
 This gives you complete control over the design but requires manual updates whenever you want to add new reviews — there's no automatic syncing.

-Where to Place Your Widget in WordPress
+Where Should You Place Your Widget in WordPress?

 The highest-converting placements for WordPress sites are: the homepage below the hero section, the sidebar on service pages (using a widget area), the footer (visible on every page), and directly above contact forms or booking buttons.
 Most WordPress themes support widget areas in the sidebar and footer — use these for persistent display across multiple pages.